Tuition Fee Subsidy for Employees and Dependents

 The Tuition fee subsidy applies to Masters Level courses subject to the enrolment cap in the course.
 Tuition fee subsidy does not apply to PhD level studies, AQ, ABQ, ABED, Principals Courses, ASL courses and non credit courses; however, it does apply to the BEd in extension.

-Please note: Tuition fee subsidy does not apply to continuation or extension fees.
+Please note: Tuition fee subsidy does not apply to continuation, extension, or course auditing fees.

-FOR EMPLOYEES: If the course is scheduled during normal working hours, the employee must provide the Director, Human Resources, with a letter outlining how he/she will make up the time missed from work.
+FOR EMPLOYEES: If the course is scheduled during normal working hours, the employee must provide the Human Resources Administrator, with a letter outlining how they will make up the time missed from work.
 The maximum allowable time away from work is five (5) hours per week.

 - A student qualifying for a tuition subsidy must remain in good standing.
 Further, in the event of loss of good standing, the same course(s) or an equivalent one(s) may be taken at the student's expense in order to reinstate eligibility or good standing.